Eazy-Duz-It

 Eazy-Duz-It is the debut studio album by American rapper Eazy-E. It was released on November 22, 1988, by Ruthless Records and Priority Records.
 The album charted on two different charts and went 2× Platinum in the United States despite very little promotion by radio and television.
 Three singles were released from the album, each charting in the US.
 The remastered version contains tracks from the extended play (EP), 5150: Home 4 tha Sick (1992).
 The 25th anniversary (2013) contains two bonus tracks which are 12" remixes of "We Want Eazy" and "Still Talkin.'"

-Eazy-Duz-It is the only full-length solo album Eazy-E released in his lifetime; for the remaining six-and-a-half years of his life, he would continue recording with N.W.A until their break up in 1991, release two solo EPs and continue running his label Ruthless.
-His second and last solo album, Str8 off tha Streetz of Muthaphukkin Compton (1996), was not released until 10 months after his death in March of 1995.
+Released a year after the split record N.W.A. and the Posse (where Eazy-E debuted on numerous tracks, both with N.W.A and as a solo artist), and predating that group's debut album Straight Outta Compton by two months, Eazy-Duz-It is recognized as his first professional full-length recording and has been regarded as a groundbreaking album for gangsta rap.
+It is also the only full-length solo album Eazy-E released in his lifetime before his death in 1995.

 Recording and production

-Eazy-Duz-It was recorded at Audio Achievements in Torrance, California, in 1988.
+Eazy-Duz-It was recorded at Audio Achievements in Torrance, California, in mid-1988, very shortly before N.W.A began recording their debut album Straight Outta Compton.
 Marcus Reeves, author of Somebody Scream!: Rap Music's Rise to Prominence in the Aftershock of Black Power (2009), described MC Ren's writing style as "elaborate storytelling and acrobatic verbiage", while the D.O.C.'s included "syllabically punchy boasts" and Ice Cube wrote, "masterfully insightful first-person narratives."
 Ice Cube's writing was often inspired by comedians like Richard Pryor and Rudy Ray Moore.

 The album's production, almost solely done by Dr. Dre and DJ Yella, was praised by several critics.
 Jason Birchmeier from AllMusic gave a considerable amount of attention to the album's production, saying that "Dr. Dre and Yella meld together P-Funk, Def Jam-style hip hop, and the leftover electro sounds of mid-[19]80s Los Angeles, creating a dense, funky, and thoroughly unique style of their own."
 Birchmeier would also write that some songs—"Eazy Duz It", "We Want Eazy", "Eazy-er Said Than Dunn", and "Radio"—are all heavily produced and have "layers upon layers of samples and beats competing with Eazy-E's rhymes for attention."
 Rapper and producer Kanye West also touted Dr. Dre's production on the album.